Best Vegan Cheese Sauce

 • Tweaking to your taste preference.
 Most likely this cheese sauce will come out amazing as soon as you dip that spoon into the blender (after it has stopped, of course) to give it a taste.
 However, if it needs a little tweaking, first try adding a little more salt or nutritional yeast, as those two ingredients can make a big difference, in my opinion.

-Q: Which vegan cheese is best?
+Which vegan cheese is best?

 Ways to use this sauce

-• Drizzled over pizza, lasagna, or tacos
+• Drizzle it over pizza, lasagna, or tacos.

 Nutritional information